senzing-garage/docker-compose-demo/docs/examples.md

     docker exec -it senzingsdk-tools /bin/bash
     ```

-    1. Tips for importing/exporting files from
+    1. Tips for importing/exporting files from `senzing/senzingsdk-tools` container.
     *Note:* To import/export data from the Docker container, use the `/var/opt/senzing` directory.
     This may be mapped to one of the following locations on localhost:

         - Linux: `/var/lib/docker/volumes`
         - macOS: Use Docker.Desktop > Volumes > senzing-docker-compose-postgresql-truthset_user-data-volume
-        - Alternatives:
+        - Using [docker cp] command:

             Export from container: